 The Monument of Neutrality is an arch with three legs, nicknamed “The Tripod,” that was originally located in the center of the capital of Turkmenistan, Ashgabat.
 It was moved to the suburbs of the city in 2010.

-It as constructed in 1998 to commemorate the country’s official position of neutrality.
-It’s 95 meters high (312 feet), has an observation deck which is reachable with elevators in the legs, and was topped by a 12-meter (39 ft) tall gold-plated statue of President Niyazov, the man who commissioned the monument.
+It was constructed in 1998 to commemorate the country’s official position of neutrality.
+It’s 95 meters high (312 feet), has an observation deck that is reachable with elevators in the legs, and was topped by a 12-meter (39 ft) tall gold-plated statue of President Niyazov, the man who commissioned the monument.